lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 mode: `[0,1,3,5,6,8,10,11]`

-Enharmonic differences are not relevant.

 <img src="figures/mode.svg" width="400">

+The following tables show how increasing degrees of quantization affect to this motif (enharmonic differences are not relevant):

 | chromaticism (c)                  | eligible pitch classes        | result
 | ------------------------------ | ----------------------------- | ----